A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

-\begin{remark} A non-circular steady Euler flow in an annulus need not have a contractible closed streamline!
-For example, a flow in an annulus that is circular only within two disjoint, non-contractible, non-concentric subannuli and stagnant otherwise is a non-circular Euler flow without contractible closed streamlines. \end{remark}
+\begin{remark} A non-circular steady Euler flow in an annulus need not have a contractible closed streamline.
+For example, a flow in an annulus that is circular only within two disjoint, non-contractible, non-concentric subannuli and stagnant otherwise is a non-circular Euler flow without contractible closed streamlines.
+Such a flow is said to be locally circular and its stream function is locally radially symmetric (see Figure \ref{local_circular}). \end{remark}